sparshbhardwaj209/awesome-for-beginners/README.md

 If you are not a programmer, but would like to contribute, check out the [Awesome for non-programmers](https://github.com/szabgab/awesome-for-non-programmers) list.

+## Following is the list of all the languages:-
 ## Table of Contents:

 - [.NET](#net)